adamsmd/emacs-preload/README.md

 ## Documentation

-TODO:

-Most documentation is in-app.
-Start with emacs-preload --help

-An online copy of the documentation is available at
+Documentation is available from `emacs-preload help`.
+An online copy of this documentation is available at
 <https://bitbucket.org/adamsmd/emacs-preload/wiki>.

-Readme is also generated from in-program documentation

 ## License